sbaldin/case-check-city-snap/city-snap-backend/README.md

 ```

 Quick start:
 1) Ensure Poetry is installed (see https://python-poetry.org/docs/#installation).

-2) From the repo root, change into this service folder:
+2) From the repo root, change into backend service folder:

 ```
-cd gateway_service
+cd city-snap-backend
 ```

 3) Select the Python you want (for example Python 3.10) and create the in-folder venv:

 ```
-poetry env use python3.10
+poetry env use python3
 ```

 4) Install dependencies (this will create `.venv/` inside `gateway_service`):